Revisiting Coincident GR in Internal STEGR Formulation: Gravity in Flat and Torsion-Free Spacetime

-We remark that in the above formulation, the condition of vanishing affine connection (which is {\it not} the coincident gauge) does not generally make the generic curvature vanish in the {\it entire} spacetime region, as shown below.
-Recall first the following proposition.
-For a coordinate transformation, $x^{\mu} \rightarrow x'^{\mu} = x'^{\mu}(x^{\mu})\,$, the affine connection is transformed by
+where $Q_{\mu} = Q_{\mu\nu}{}^{\nu}$ and $\bar{Q}_{\mu} = Q_{\nu\mu}{}^{\nu}$.
+The last term on the right-hand side above is a boundary term and does not affect the field equations.
+Thus, we remove the boundary term in many cases.
+We remark that in the above formulation, the condition of vanishing affine connection (which is \textit{not} the coincident gauge) does not generally make the generic curvature vanish in the entire spacetime region.
+For a coordinate transformation, $x^{\mu} \rightarrow x'^{\mu} = x'^{\mu}(x^{\mu})\,$, the affine connection is transformed by Eq.~\eqref{Law of gauge transformation of affine connection}.